 SourceBoost IDE (Integrated Development Environment) is a low cost development environment for Microchip Inc. PIC and Ubicom Inc. SX processors.
-SourceBoost IDE includes a modern editor, project manager, C, C++ and Pascal cross-compilers, Project wizard, assembler level debugger, clock accurate simulator and a number of virtual devices.
+SourceBoost IDE includes a modern editor, a project manager, C, C++, and Pascal cross-compilers, a Project wizard, an assembler level debugger, a clock accurate simulator, and a number of virtual devices.

 SourceBoost IDE was designed to be easy to work with.
-It usually takes only a few minutes from SourceBoost IDE installation to the point when a compiled code runs on a target.
-Just remember that SourceBoost IDE works with projects only and even if you need to build one file you first have to create a project that will contain this file.
-Fortunately SourceBoost IDE supports multiple easy and fast ways to create new projects.
+It usually takes only a few minutes from SourceBoost IDE installation to the point where compiled code runs on a target.
+Just remember that SourceBoost IDE works with projects and all source files you want to compile need to be included into a project.
+An easy way to start is to open one of the example projects included into SourceBoost installation.

-Follow these steps to set up a new project:
+Follow these steps to open and build an example project:

 The SourceBoost IDE may work in two modes:

 The windows that can be displayed and the layout of the windows is different for these modes.
-For example the Register, Stack windows are not displayable hidden in Edit mode, but can be displayed in Debug mode.
+For example the Register and Stack windows are not visible in Edit mode, but can be displayed in Debug mode.

 ![]() |